Altinity/clickhouse-backup/ReadMe.md

-   --diff-from value                                 local backup name which used to upload current backup as incremental --diff-from-remote value                          remote backup name which used to upload current backup as incremental --schema, -s                                      Backup and upload metadata schema only --rbac, --backup-rbac, --do-backup-rbac           Backup and upload RBAC related objects only --configs, --backup-configs, --do-backup-configs  Backup 'clickhouse-server' configuration files only --resume, --resumable                             Save intermediate upload state and resume upload if backup exists on remote storage, ignore when 'remote_storage: custom' or 'use_embedded_backup_restore: true'
+   --diff-from value                                 local backup name which used to upload current backup as incremental --diff-from-remote value                          remote backup name which used to upload current backup as incremental --schema, -s                                      Backup and upload metadata schema only --rbac, --backup-rbac, --do-backup-rbac           Backup and upload RBAC related objects --configs, --backup-configs, --do-backup-configs  Backup and upload 'clickhouse-server' configuration files --resume, --resumable                             Save intermediate upload state and resume upload if backup exists on remote storage, ignore when 'remote_storage: custom' or 'use_embedded_backup_restore: true'
    --skip-check-parts-columns                        skip check system.parts_columns to disallow backup inconsistent column types for data parts